springernature/vpat/nature-content-discovery.md

 </ul></td>
 <td>Not Applicable</td>
 <td>
-No audio is played on these pages.
+No audio is played on the pages of this product.
 </td>
 </tr>
 <tr id="keyboard">